Skip to content

 • Why have we decided on these strategic directions?

 The answers to these questions would represent the direction the company is heading towards and what motivates that direction.
-That “direction” is another business strategy definition.
+That “direction” is another business strategy definition that modern businesses must view through both traditional and digital lenses.

-We’ve looked at business strategy, but it’s not clear yet why it is essential for every business to have a strategy.
+We’ve looked at what a business strategy is, but it’s not clear yet why it is essential for every business to have a strategy, particularly one that integrates digital marketing and technology solutions.

 This tells you that it takes scientific, in-depth, and strategic planning to keep a business alive in today’s mass market.
 The competition of endless variety of products and customers’ high expectations make it hard for small and medium-sized businesses to prove themselves quickly.

-Therefore, every step must follow a strategy and be based on real insight.
+Therefore, every step must follow a strategy and be based on real insight—including how you present your business online, attract customers through digital channels, and use technology to streamline operations.

-For a business to prove itself quickly and disrupt the industry it operates on, building a brand is a requirement.
-Customers, especially millennials, always choose a brand that they trust and recognise.
-So, to motivate them to try a new service or product, or switch to another company, there must be a valid reason.
+For a business to prove itself quickly and disrupt the industry it operates in, building a strong digital brand presence is now a requirement.
+Customers, especially millennials and Gen Z, always choose brands they trust and recognise online.
+So, to motivate them to try a new service or product, or switch to another company, there must be a valid digital reason.

-A main valid reason could be a strong brand presence.
-A new business cannot survive without a brand nowadays, and building a brand requires a business strategy.
-A solid brand has values, core competencies, and a promise.
-All of these brand components must be aligned with the business strategy in its entirety.
+A main valid reason could be a strong online brand presence.
+A new business cannot survive without a digital brand nowadays, and building an effective online presence requires a comprehensive business strategy that integrates:

 An Anchor for the Business

-A business strategy should reflect the company’s strengths, weaknesses, resources, and opportunities.
-Many strategists do not start with formulating one before they conduct a SWOT analysis of the company and the industry.
+A business strategy should reflect the company’s strengths, weaknesses, resources, and opportunities—including digital capabilities and online market positioning.
+Many strategists do not start with formulating one before they conduct a SWOT analysis of the company and the industry, including both traditional business factors and digital readiness assessment.
 One needs to deeply understand the industry before setting goals and business objectives.

-The objectives need to be realistic and set based on deep understanding of the market.
-This understanding requires research and analysis of the competition, the target segment, the product or service attributes, and all that will surround the business.
+The objectives need to be realistic and set based on deep understanding of both offline and online markets.
+This understanding requires research and analysis of the competition (including their digital presence), the target segment (including their online behaviour), the product or service attributes, and the digital infrastructure required to support business growth.

 Having irrelevant or unrealistic business objectives impacts the entire business strategy.
 Objectives are the guiding compass or the destination the business is aiming to reach.
 If the destination is in the middle of nowhere, reaching it won’t be beneficial.

 On the other hand, an objective turns a goal’s general statement of what is to be accomplished into a statement of what exactly will be happening and when it will be achieved.
 Objectives must be specific, quantifiable, realistic and time-sensitive.
-For example, the two goals mentioned above could be translated into objectives like: increase market share by 10 percent over the next three years or reduce the call-back time of customer inquiries and questions to no more than four hours.
+For example, the goals mentioned above could be translated into objectives like:

 Many consider vision and mission statements secondary or only good for corporations, they couldn’t be more wrong.
 It is true that every huge corporate has a vision and mission that evolve with time, however, it is smaller businesses who need them the most.

-“A vision statement captures in writing the essence of where you want to take your business and can inspire you and your staff to reach your goals.”
+“A vision statement captures in writing the essence of where you want to take your business and can inspire you and your staff and and your online audience to reach your goals.”
 Of course, it should be relevant to the nature of your business and the selected business objectives.
+In the digital marketplace, your vision should also consider how technology and online presence will support your ultimate objectives.

 A great example would be Microsoft’s original vision statement: There will be a personal computer on every desk running Microsoft software.
 Now imagine, you don’t know anything about Microsoft and you hear this statement, how would you feel about the business?
 One word: confident.
 That’s how you get people to believe in your business.

-The mission has a slightly different purpose than the vision.
+On the other hand, the mission has a slightly different purpose than the vision.
 The mission statement is a “general statement of how the vision will be achieved.
-The mission statement is an action statement that usually begins with the word “to”.”
+The mission statement is an action statement that usually begins with the word “to”.
 This definition clarifies that the vision inspires the mission; the latter must have a verb; an action.

 Cultural norms are the behaviours that employees cite when they take actions.
 They are fundamental to employee motivation as they give guidance to what matters most to the company they work for.